How to Prepare for a Texas Winter Storm

 Winter storms in Texas

 If you live in Texas, extreme winter weather may not be the first thing on your mind.
 But surprisingly, the Lone Star State has had its fair share of icy conditions and inclement weather.
 Winter Storm Uri in 2021 is a prime example of a damaging cold front that swept across the state.
 During this storm, freezing temperatures and ice caused Texas’ power grid to fail, causing multiple days of electricity outages for millions of residents.
-The storm also caused billions of dollars in infrastructure damage, and many customers were overcharged for electricity.
+The storm also caused billions of dollars in infrastructure damage and resulted in billing issues for many customers.

-Since this traumatic storm, the Electric Reliability Council of Texas (ERCOT) has worked to winterize the Texas grid to prevent such a grinding halt.
+Since that storm, the Electric Reliability Council of Texas (ERCOT) has worked to winterize the Texas grid to prevent such a grinding halt.
 However, it serves as a reminder to remain prepared in case a similar winter storm strikes again.

 How to prepare for a Texas winter storm